 In addition to a detailed explanation of your pet’s microbiome test results, the report you receive also includes personalized recommendations—such as dietary adjustments, supplements, and lifestyle changes—to improve your pet’s health and relieve symptoms.
 If your pet has been diagnosed with a chronic digestive or skin issue, the test report will provide actionable information for you and your veterinarian.

-If your cat or dog suffers from symptoms like diarrhea, vomiting, or itchy skin, they may be related to an imbalance in the gut microbiome.
+If your cat or dog suffers from diarrhea, vomiting, or itchy skin, their symptoms may be related to an imbalance in the gut microbiome.
 Approaches to balance, support, and strengthen the gut microbiome of pets include diet, prebiotics, probiotics, and fecal microbiota transplantation (FMT).
 Your pet’s Gut Health Test report will tell you whether you need to add key bacteria that are missing, remove harmful bacteria (pathogens) from the mix, or rebalance the existing populations to achieve better proportions.

 Adding Key Bacteria